-MS, NPL, Deputy Director of Training and Capacity Building
+MS, NPL, Director of Training and Capacity Building

 India has dedicated her work to improving the material conditions of, and centering the needs, agency, and self-determination of folks of the African diaspora, specifically girls, women, and all gender oppressed peoples.
 To this end she has developed and facilitated workshops and trainings on the topics of racial justice, power and privilege, and anti-capitalism.
 She’s also worked with various community groups, agencies, and professionals providing technical assistance and strategic direction in building just, equitable, and affirming organizations.